elivz/FrontendStarterKit/README.md

 ## Specific Notes

+Most project-specific configuration can be accomplished via the `gulpfile.babel.js/config.js` file.

 ### CSS

 We run Autoprefixer on the compiled CSS files to add additional browser support wherever possible.

 ### Scripts

 Javascript files will be compiled from the `src/js` folder.
 Any ES6 features will be transcoded to their ES5 equivalent.
-Files saved in the `plugins` sub-folder will be placed first in the final file - these should be reusable plugins and libraries.
+Files saved in the `libs` sub-folder will be placed first in the final file - these should be reusable plugins and libraries.

 Files in the `src/js/header` folder will be loaded in the head of the document.